coderedart/jokolay/crates/joko_marker_format/README.md

 Marker Pack

 1. Textures
-	1. identified by the relative path. case insensitive.
+	1. identified by the relative path. case sensitive.
+But to accommodate case-insensitive MS windows packs, we will convert all paths to lowercase when importing.
 	2. png format.
 	3. need to convert to a srgba texture and upload to gpu to use it
 	4. mostly tiny images. here's the composition of tekkit's pack textures